kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### Where I can report an issue?

-:page_with_curl: Use the bug tracker available at:
+📃 Use the bug tracker available at:

 -   <https://github.com/kamailio/kamailio/issues>

 ### Where can I buy commercial support?

-:page_with_curl: See details posted at:
+📃 See details posted at:

 -   <http://www.kamailio.org/w/business-directory/>
 -   <http://www.kamailio.org/w/business/>